 In another instance, failure of a brake system might cause an accident that leads to injury.
 You might have to show that the brake system was defective and that it didn’t fail because of a lack of maintenance.
 If the evidence is sufficient in that regard, you might have a case for compensation.

 Other defects might include electrical system issues, body and frame problems, failure of the fuel system or steering that doesn’t work properly.
-Working with an experienced personal injury lawyer lets you understand if you have a case and what evidence is needed to increase the chance of a successful outcome.
+Working with an experienced Los Angeles motor vehicle accident lawyer lets you understand if you have a case and what evidence is needed to increase the chance of a successful outcome.